Why Go Dairy-Free?

 There are numerous health and ethical reasons to avoid dairy products.
 On the health side, countless people who’ve quit dairy found that their chronic congestion, digestive problems, ear infections, or acne vanished within a few weeks.
 You might therefore consider going dairy-free for a month to see if doing so significantly improves your quality of life.
 Having said that, it’s important for everyone—meat eaters, ovo-lacto vegetarians, and vegans alike—to read up on nutrition to ensure the diet they follow isn’t deficient in any nutrients.

 Nutritionally speaking, dairy is bad news everywhere you look.
 Almost half of the calories in whole milk come from fat, and nearly all of its carbohydrates come from sugar—all of it in the form of lactose, which many people can’t properly digest.
 Worse yet, the fat in dairy products is every bit as saturated as the fat in beef.
-On top of all this, dairy has absolutely no fiber or iron.
+Dairy also has absolutely no fiber or iron.
 And if all that were not enough, you might contemplate why the FDA refuses to answer the question about whether there is pus in milk products.

 On the ethical side, many dairy cows are never allowed to graze outdoors; they are confined to cramped stalls on factory farms.
 Although a cow can live twenty years, practically all dairy cows are sent to slaughter before they turn five, as the milk production of aging cows can’t match that of a younger animals.
 Modern dairy cows are impregnated each year in order to maximize their milk yields, and their calves are often sold to the veal industry.
 So if you oppose veal crates and the killing of young calves for food, you should know that buying dairy products helps to keep the veal industry afloat.
 For detailed information about the dairy industry’s cruel farming practices, see Jonathan Safran Foer’s superb book Eating Animals.